 The biggest advantage of open-sourced platform is the unprecedented flexibility and ability to customize every corner of your store.
 By the way, both solutions have the powerful community of developers behind.
 You can ask questions on forums and get direct help from other users.

-Moreover, Magento and WooCommerce have something in common regarding product management and communication - you can have unlimited products in one place and run your own blog (effective blogging functionality is offered) that can significantly influence on your SERP visibility.
+Moreover, Magento vs WooCommerce have something in common regarding product management and communication - you can have unlimited products in one place and run your own blog (effective blogging functionality is offered) that can significantly influence on your SERP visibility.

-Note that in Magento you need extension to set up a blog and WooCommerce, being WP plugin, has it by default.
+Note that in Magento you need the extension to set up a blog and WooCommerce, being WP plugin, has it by default.

 Common strong points: